Skip to content

 }

-The data.object then contains the contactId corresponding to the deleted contact.
+The data.object then contains the contactId of the deleted contact.

 json5